 It is not clear when the word "tip" came into the English language but some speculate that the origins of the word came from Samuel Johnson.
-Johnson frequented a coffeeshop which had a bowl labeled "To Insure Promptitude," and Johnson and other guests would put a coin into the bowl throughout the evening to receive better service.
+Johnson frequented a coffee shop which had a bowl labeled "To Insure Promptitude," so he and other guests would put a coin into the bowl throughout the evening to receive better service.
 This soon was shortened to "T.I.P." and then simply tip.

 Prior to 1840, Americans did not tip.
-But, after the Civil War, newly rich Americans visited Europe and brought the practice back home to show that they had been abroad and knew genteel rules.
-A New York Times editor grumbled that, once tipping got hold in the United States, it spread rapidly like "evil insects and weeds."
+But, after the Civil War, newly rich Americans visited Europe and brought the practice back home to show that they had been abroad and knew genteel customs.
+A New York Times editor grumbled that, once tipping took hold in the United States, it spread rapidly like "evil insects and weeds."

 In 1904, the Anti-Tipping Society of America sprang up in Georgia, and its 100,000 members signed pledges not to tip anyone for a year.
 In 1909, Washington became the first of six states to pass an anti-tipping law.
 But, the new laws rarely were enforced, and, by 1926, every anti-tipping law had been repealed.

 Tipping again changed in the 1960s, when Congress agreed that workers could receive a lower minimum wage if a portion of their salary came from tips.
-The minimum wage for tipped workers is $2.13, which has not changed in over 20 years, as long as those workers receive at least $7.25 in tips per hour.
+The minimum wage for tipped workers is $2.13, which has not changed over the years, as long as those workers receive at least $30 per month in tips.
 Saru Jayaraman, author of Behind the Kitchen Door, explains that a minimum wage of $2.13 means that their full wage will go toward taxes and forces tipped workers to live off their tips.

-To combat many of these problems with tipping, a few American restaurants, such as Sushi Yasuda and Riki Restaurant, have made the news for banning tipping at their restaurants and, instead, paying their wait staff higher wages.
+To combat many of these problems with tipping, selected American restaurants across the U.S., such as Sushi Yasuda and Riki Restaurant, have made the news for banning tipping at their restaurants and, instead, paying their wait staff higher wages.
 In 2015, several restaurant groups also banned tips.